jordanwan/ShareMyLink/README.md

 ## Requirements

-- A PHP capable web server.
+- A PHP capable web server and dedicated domain for this tool.

 ## Installation and Configuration